Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-World consumption of natural resources may triple by 2050 and reach 140 billion tons a year, warns the United Nations Environment Program (UNEP).
+Global consumption of natural resources could triple by 2050 to reach 140 billion tons per year, warns the United Nations Environment Programme (UNEP).

-Specialists note that the planet is not capable of supporting the observed growth in the use of minerals and ores, fossil and vegetable fuels, and we have known all this for a long time.
-Alas, this, it seems, is not known to people who belong to the category of "decision-makers".
-For them, economic growth is directly related to an increase in the rate of resource consumption.
-The UN calls for disengaging these concepts.
-Moreover, by the year 2050 we will be 9.3 billion, and the current developing countries will turn into prosperous ones, and there too they will buy expensive advertised computers only in order to break them in front of the camera and put a spot on YouTube 3D.
+Experts note that the planet is not capable of supporting the observed growth in the use of minerals and ores, fossil and plant fuels, and we have known all this for a long time.
+Alas, it seems that people who belong to the category of "decision makers" do not know this.
+For them, economic growth is directly linked to an increase in the rate of resource consumption.
+The UN calls for separating these concepts.
+Especially since by 2050 there will already be 9.3 billion of us, and today's developing countries will turn into prosperous ones, and they will also buy expensive, advertised computers only to smash them in front of the camera and post a 3D video on YouTube.

-UNEP notes that the cheap and high-quality sources of some of the necessary materials are already coming to an end.
+UNEP notes that cheap and high-quality sources of some essential materials are already running out.
 First of all, we are talking, of course, about oil, copper and gold.
-Of course, obtaining such materials in the future will require more volumes of fuel and water.
-It's time to learn to do more with less, then production will not depend on economic growth, but ahead of it.
+Of course, obtaining such materials in the future will require greater volumes of fuel and water.
+It is time to learn to do more with less, then production will not depend on economic growth, but will outpace it.